 A supervisor of EIA shall carry out the ex-post evaluation of EIA on the basis of the results of environmental monitoring.

 If it becomes evident in the course of ex-post evaluation that the results of environmental monitoring do not comply with the requirements provided for in legislation or the development consent, the decision-maker shall amend the conditions of the development consent on the basis of a proposal of the supervisor of EIA.

-Environmental supervision over the monitoring of the proponent shall be exercised by the Environmental Inspectorate, Land Board and local government bodies and agencies.
+Environmental supervision shall be exercised by the Environmental Inspectorate, Land Board and local government bodies and agencies.

 No direct financial penalties, but the project can be suspended.
 The supervisor of EIA can refuse to approve the EIA report if the criteria for the report is violated as described in the subsection 22.3 of the Environmental Impact Assessment and Environmental Management System Act.
 After the refusal the developer has to amend the report and make it public once again.

 But violation of a requirement for EIA (in practice) is punishable by a fine of up to 300 fine units.
 The same act, if committed by a legal person, is punishable by a fine of up to 3200 €.

 The EIA programme (scoping) and the draft EIA report are subjects to public display, all comments have to be replied.

 Public comments may be both written and verbal.